agorapulse/grails-facebook-sdk/README.md

 grails.plugin.facebooksdk.app.secret = {APP_SECRET}
 ```

-By default, latest Graph API v2.0 will be used (since SDK version v2.0.0).
+By default, latest Graph API v2.2 will be used.
 You can override default settings with `apiVersion` setting:

 ```groovy